 Why vaping isn’t smoking

-Hypnotherapy targets the cue, not the chemistry.
-The cycle, the click, the weight, the draw — these are what the protocol retrains.
-The withdrawal works through on its own timeline.
-The pattern above it is what changes.
+Hypnotherapy targets the cue, not just the drug.
+Nicotine withdrawal works through on its own timeline.
+The hand-to-device pattern is what we retrain.

 A morning the hand stays still.